 I am a first-year PhD student in the Physics and Astronomy department at UC Irvine studying particle physics.
 My previous research as an undergraduate at UC Davis was in Relativistic Heavy-Ion and High-Energy Particle physics.
 I studied the smallest constituents of the universe to help explain how the fundamental Strong force works and attempt to find the elusive Dark Matter particle, respectively.
 In graduate school, my research interests are still developing but some of the topics that interest me the most are the “hierarchy problem”, matter/anti-matter asymmetry, and Beyond the Standard Model (BSM) physics.
 While not doing research, I like to share my passion for physics with the general public by applying my artistic skills through various outreach projects.

-I am a physics graduate student at UC Irvine.
-As an undergraduate, my research focused on the development of a future 100 TeV particle accelerator, where I studied the sensitivity of the collider to supersymmetric models.
-Currently, I am interested in pursuing other areas of particle physics for future research endeavors.
+I am a physics PhD student at UC Irvine.
+As an undergraduate at UC Santa Cruz, my research focused on the development of a future 100 TeV particle accelerator, where I studied the sensitivity of the collider to supersymmetric models.
+Currently, I am working on the ARIANNA project at UCI.
+ARIANNA consists of an array of radio detectors located in Antarctica that are searching for high energy neutrinos coming from outer space.
 I enjoy the challenge of making science accessible to everyone and getting people curious about physics.